-Have you decided to use a pro instead of trying to deal with the lead paint yourself?
+Have you decided to use a pro instead of dealing with the lead paint yourself?
 Great!
-We are happy to hear that you are making what we believe is the safer choice by doing so, and we can only encourage you to now also go out and choose a pro who has the right certifications for the purpose, and not someone who is just going to cut corners, and thereby save themselves and probably you too a little bit of money.
+We are happy to hear that you are making what we believe is the safer choice by doing so.
+We encourage you to go out and choose a pro who has the right certifications for the purpose.
+Don’t choose someone who is just going to cut corners, thereby saving themselves and probably you too a little bit of money.

-Trust me when I say that I have heard some crazy stories about homeowners that were working with contractors, and while the home that they were working on would mandate that the RRP regulations should be followed given its age, the contractor they worked with took it to the extreme to avoid both due process, proper lead testing and documentation.
-We understand that money may be tight on occasion, but the issue is just that if the proper steps aren’t taking, you will likely end up inhaling lead dust as a consequence.
+Trust me when I say that I have heard some crazy stories about homeowners working with contractors.
+The home they were working on would mandate that the RRP regulations be followed, given its age.
+The contractor they worked with took it to the extreme to avoid due process and proper lead testing.
+They also have to document it properly.
+We understand that money may be tight on occasion.
+The issue is that if the proper steps aren’t taken, you will likely end up inhaling lead dust as a consequence.

-The homeowner we spoke with was working with a contractor who chose to hang carpets in front of the house which made it impossible for other people from the street to see what was going on on the inside.
-It was in a town that is notorious for old construction, so the chances of there being lead paint in the walls is very high.
+The homeowner we spoke with was working with a contractor.
+He chose to hang carpets in front of the house.
+It made it impossible for other people from the street to see what was going on on the inside.
+It was in a notorious town for old construction, so the chances of lead paint on the walls are very high.

-If you’re looking for a contractor, ask them what measures they’re taking in order to ensure protection, both for you, themselves and your property.
+If you’re looking for a contractor, ask them what measures they’re taking to ensure protection.
+It’s both for you and themselves.
 Skimping on protection, and the job will not pass if there is ever an inspection or the EPA chooses to come by.

-If you are still deciding that the right way to go about this work is by doing it yourself, there are certain things you should be aware of, and we want to make sure that you are taking the adequate measures to keep yourself from unnecessary exposure in old homes.
+Suppose you are still deciding that the right way to do this work is by doing it yourself.
+In that case, there are certain things you should be aware of.
+We want to ensure that you take adequate measures to keep yourself from unnecessary exposure to old homes.

-First of all, you should know that the risk that your home contains lead goes up dramatically the older your home is, and in order to check whether there is a presence or not, the most common test to use is the 3M LeadCheck, which you can find by going to our home page.
+First of all, you should know that the risk that your home contains lead increases dramatically the older your home is.
+To check whether there is a presence or not, the most common test to use is the 3M LeadCheck.
+You can find it by going to our home page.

-Secondly, you should know that it’s important that you seal off the area that you are working on, preferably with 6mm plastic sheeting as you’re working, and if you’ve read the entire article, it also means everything else has to be taken out of the room, including rugs and furniture.
-We also encourage you to seal off 5 ft beyond the room you’re working in, although you may be making sure that you’re properly sealing everything already.
+Secondly, you should know that it’s important that you seal off the area you are working on.
+Do it with 6mm plastic sheeting as you’re working.
+If you’ve read the entire article, it also means everything else has to be taken out of the room.
+It includes rugs and furniture.
+We also encourage you to seal off 5 ft beyond the room you’re working in.
+However, you may be making sure that you’re properly sealing everything already.

-If the area that you’re working on doesn’t have a door, but rather just an opening, it’s important that you create a zip solution with the use of ZipWall self-adhesive.
-That way you make sure that the dust doesn’t leave the room.
+Suppose the area you’re working on doesn’t have a door but rather just an opening.
+In that case, you must create a zip solution using ZipWall self-adhesive.
+That way, you make sure that the dust doesn’t leave the room.

-As already mentioned, use a respirator, googles, gloves and coveralls to avoid the dust sticking to your skin, and always wet the area that you are working on which helps minimize the amount of dust in the air.
+Use a respirator, goggles, gloves, and coveralls to avoid the dust sticking to your skin.
+Always wet the area you are working on, which helps minimize the amount of dust in the air.